andrewD46/spark_demo_course/3_Spark_Basics/README.md

 - Cluster Manager
 - Cluster

-Вот пример всей системы на картинке ниже.
+Here is an example of the entire system in the image below.

 <p align="center">
 <img src="https://miro.medium.com/max/3334/1*9rdJjMwXXaBXDddxRLPFlw.jpeg" width="80%"></p>

-Обо всём по порядку.
+Let's take it one step at a time.

 ### Cluster

-Кластером называют все вычислительные средства(будь то сервера или просто отдельно стоящие компьютеры), входящие в систему.
+A cluster refers to all computing resources (whether they are servers or simply standalone computers) that make up the system.
-A cluster is a set of tightly or loosely coupled computers connected through LAN (Local Area Network).
+A cluster is a set of tightly or loosely coupled computers connected through a LAN (Local Area Network).
 The computers in the cluster are usually called nodes.
-Each node in the cluster can have a separate hardware and Operating System or can share the same among them.
-Resource (Node) management and task execution in the nodes is controlled by a software called Cluster Manager.
+Each node in the cluster can have separate hardware and its own Operating System, or can share them.
+Resource (node) management and task execution across the nodes are controlled by a software called a Cluster Manager.

 ### Worker

-Компьютер (сервер) ресурсы которого будут использоваться для работы Spark. Например в том же databricks при создании кластера вы видете выбор worker-node и после выбора можно установить их количество. По сути машины объединенные по сети для совместной работы.
+A computer (or server) whose resources will be utilized to run Spark.
+For example, in Databricks, when creating a cluster, you see an option to select a worker node, and after selecting it, you can specify their quantity.
+Essentially, these are machines connected over a network to work collaboratively.

 ### Executor

-Executor это ничто иное как процесс ранящийся в JVM(Java Virtual Machine). На каждом worker может быть несколько executors, о том как выбрать количество будет рассмотренно ниже.
-Сам worker как вы понимаете ничего не делает, делают всю работу executors которые испольуют ресурсы worker.
-P.s. По сути worker железяка с ПО, а executor процесс выполняющий работу используя ресурсы железяки.
+An executor is nothing more than a process running within a JVM (Java Virtual Machine).
+There can be multiple executors on each worker; how to choose the right number will be discussed below.
+The worker itself, as you understand, does not actually execute tasks; all the work is done by the executors, which utilize the worker's resources.

+P.S.
+Essentially, a worker is a piece of hardware equipped with software, while an executor is a process that performs the work using that hardware's resources.

 ### Master

-Машина с которой отправляется код на выполнение. По сути место где вы пишите код, ничего более.
+The machine from which the code is submitted for execution.
+Essentially, it is the place where you write the code, nothing more.

 ### Driver

-Driver это тоже процесс, который в зависимости от типа запуска кода может быть как на машине Master(client mode), так и на одной из worker-node(cluster mode).
-Очевидно что продакшен cluster mode, ибо driver постоянно общается с executors, и если вы сидите в Минске а сервер в Москве то задержка будет больше чем время выполнения.

-В driver живет main() метод, который и создаёт spark-context(Spark-session начиная с dataframe API), который и является логическим центром Spark. В его обязанности входит:

-- Нарезает код на  job, stage, task(о том что это чуть ниже)
+The Driver is also a process, which, depending on the deployment mode, can run either on the Master machine (client mode) or on one of the worker nodes (cluster mode).
+Obviously, cluster mode is used for production, because the driver constantly communicates with the executors, and if you are sitting in Minsk while the server is in Moscow, the network latency will be greater than the execution time itself.

+The main() method resides in the driver, which creates the SparkContext (SparkSession starting with the DataFrame API), acting as the logical center of Spark.
+Its responsibilities include:

+- Slicing the code into jobs, stages, and tasks (more on what these are below).
-- Создает Logical Plan, Physical Plan и т.д.(тоже чуть ниже объяснение)
+- Creating the Logical Plan, Physical Plan, etc. (explanation also below).
-- Координирует с cluster manager для отправки задач на executors для их выполнения
-- Отслеживает прогресс выполнения(что, где и на каком этапе ранится)
+- Coordinating with the cluster manager to dispatch tasks to the executors for execution.
+- Tracking execution progress (monitoring what is running, where, and at what stage).

 ### Cluster manager

-Существует несколько видов Cluster Manager:

-- Spark Standalone Cluster Manager. Самый обычный и поставляется с самим спарком. Не требует настройки))
-- Apache Mesos. Чуть сложнее и круче, но если предыдущий используется в тестовых целях, то этот я вообще не видел чтобы юзался.
-- Hadoop YARN. До прихода на рынок k8s был одним из лучших решений, однако из-за особенностей устройства сейчас юзается реже, например в облачных решениях(тот же AWS EMR).
-- k8s. Самый лучший и чаще всего будет он. Об устройстве k8s можно почитать в интернете, я лишь скажу что в рамках спарка один executor=один pod. Это добавляет дополнительную гибкость.

-Вообще Cluster Manager отвечает за выделяемые ресурсы. Если мы выполняем задачу в cluster режиме, то сначала это ПО(Помните cluster manager это ПО) поднимает driver, driver говорит мол надо столько executors с такими-то ресурсами и кидает запрос на cluster manager, тот же идёт и поднимает всё что нужно. В Client режиме driver поднимается сам, но вот executors всё ещё лежат на плечах cluster manager.

-Вот красивый пример как это всё работает:
+There are several types of Cluster Managers:

+- Spark Standalone Cluster Manager: The most basic option, which comes bundled with Spark itself.
+It requires essentially no setup))
+- Apache Mesos: A bit more complex and powerful, but while the Standalone manager is used for testing purposes, I have honestly never seen Mesos used in practice.
+- Hadoop YARN: Before Kubernetes (k8s) entered the market, this was one of the best solutions.
+However, due to its architectural specifics, it is used less frequently nowadays - for example, mostly in managed cloud solutions (like AWS EMR).
+- Kubernetes (k8s): The best option, and the one you will encounter most often.
+You can read up on how k8s works online; I will just mention that in the context of Spark, one executor = one pod.
+This adds an extra layer of flexibility.

+In general, the Cluster Manager is responsible for allocating resources.
+If we run a task in cluster mode, this software (remember, the cluster manager is a piece of software) first spins up the driver.
+The driver then says, "I need this many executors with these specific resources," and sends a request to the cluster manager.
+The cluster manager then goes and spins up everything requested.
+In client mode, the driver is spun up locally on your machine, but provisioning the executors still falls entirely on the shoulders of the cluster manager.

+Here's a great example of how it all works:

 Working Process